Skin school, Skincare

 Purito Centella Unscented Recovery Cream in-depth review.*Affiliate links below.

 Moreover, a double-blind, randomized, controlled trial suggested that topical 2% niacinamide can effectively control skin’s sebum (oil) production.
+This has important implications for treating acne.
+Although the mechanism of action hasn’t been determined yet, niacinamide has been shown to significantly lower sebum production in the skin.

-Reduces acne
+Reduces Acne

-What’s more, it’s known as an anti-inflammatory, which makes it ideal for calming acne.
 Research shows that a nicotinamide gel was as effective as a topical antibiotic in treating acne.
 Studies in the International Journal of Dermatology and the Journal of Research in Medical Sciences are great examples.
-In the studies, niacinamide was applied to individuals with acne problems.
+In these studies, niacinamide was applied to individuals with acne problems.
 At the end of the research, it was observed that niacinamide was as effective as a topical antibiotic in treating acne.

 Rosacea is a chronic inflammatory facial skin condition characterized by facial redness and sometimes pimples that has also been linked to a damaged skin barrier.